vivid-labs/vivid-test/README.md

 # Vivid Test Repo

-This cool sample repo is where we test our Figma-to-Code generation from beginning to end.
+This sample repo is where we test our Figma-to-Code generation from beginning to end.

 ## Prerequisites